TanishqSharma2022/Brainiac/README.md

 Brainiac leverages _agentic AI technologies_ to autonomously navigate through vast amounts of financial research, crafting and optimizing financial alphas.
 The goal is to equip quantitative analysts and traders with a powerful tool to streamline alpha generation.

+# Usage

+1. Install all the required libraries with pip install -r requirements.txt
+2. Get you API Keys from LLAMACloud and Google AI Studio(GEMINI)
+3. Add your WQB credentials in Simulation/cred/credentials.json.
+4. Run the Simulation/main.py to start the server.
+5. Add the necessary strategies and research papers in the AlphaGenerator subfolders.
+6. Run the AlphaGenerator/watchdog.py.
+7. Monitor the alpha submission.

 ## 🌟 Key Features

 - **Agentic AI System**: Utilizes a cutting-edge AI framework for autonomous scraping and analysis of financial research papers, extracting actionable insights to craft financial alphas.